Samosas: what they are, where to buy them and how to cook them

 By the time samosa landed in present-day Tajikistan and Uzbekistan, it had become a raw peasant dish.
 It went from being an upper-class food to a staple food for working in the fields.
 It retained its shape and style, but the characteristic nuts and exotic fruits had disappeared.
 Instead, they were stuffed with coarsely chopped lamb, onioned and seasoned simply with salt.

-List of exotic fruits you can buy in Spain
+List of exotic vegetables you can buy in Spain

 Over the following centuries, the cake made its way through the Hindu Kush and the Indian subcontinent.
 It became a fusion of cultures and culinary influences, adapting completely to its environment.